 - Secure with bobby pins.

 Nurses should never settle with just buns or ponytails.
 There are several fun ways to make your buns (and ponytails) classy and stylish.
-One of which is the braided bun:
+Let’s check out the braided bun.

-- Gather all your hair and start twisting it up into a bun.
-Secure with an elastic band and with bobby pins if needed.
+- Next, gather all your hair and create a big braid.
+Twist the braid into a bun and secure with an elastic band and with bobby pins if needed.

 - Make sure that your hair is free from tangles.